 BUT, WordPress sites can be awesome without hella plugins because developers have begin coding themes and templates to do everything.
 Long story short: Wordpress is THE BEES KNEES in my book, if you want to be a serious blogger.

 It plays very well with Google, and it allows you to do almost anything with your site.

 However, WordPress isn’t FREE.
-Well, the software of WordPress.org is but if you need to run your site on it, you need to get a host, which controls the server that holds all your files and pictures.
-This will cost you anywhere from $6.99-$12 a month, depending on the host you go with.
+Well, the software of WordPress is but if you need to run your site on it, you need to get a host, which controls the server that holds all your files and pictures.
+This will cost you anywhere from $3-$12 a month (for sites without hundreds of thousands of hits a month), depending on the host you go with.

 Also, if you aren’t familiar with code, or aren’t that techie, WordPress can be overwhelming AT FIRST.
 And if you try to set up your site yourself.
 A good web designer can be the difference between you blogging smoothly with no headaches OR you wanting to bang your head against a wall repeatedly.
 My advise: let someone set up your WordPress site and get them to train you on it.
 There are great designers out there, like Huny.
 Or Krystle Rowry.
 Or myself.
 Or you can always look at the bottom of WordPress sites you like and see who designed them.

 WordPress can seem complicated and isn’t free, but if you want to be a serious or professional blogger, the learning curve and the money is worth it.

 The URL of your site is the address (mine is awesomelyluvvie.com).
 You can choose a URL with your blogging platform when you first start your blog (http://whatevername.blogspot.com OR http://namewhatever.wordpress.com).
 Then if you wish, you can buy a custom URL.
 If you do buy your custom URL, it can redirect your old URL to the new one, so don’t worry about changing addresses.